 Causing some deliberate problems

-The demo scenario I talked about used the two inital Apache-licensed tools we’ve added to our GitHub pages.
+The demo scenario I talked about used the two initial Apache-licensed tools we’ve added to our GitHub pages.

-In the presentation, I used a small Cinegy tool called NetSend to push a saved MPEG2 Transport Stream (TS) file to my network.
-However, you can use something like Multicat (on Linux) or VLC on pretty much anything to generate a sensible stream.
+In the presentation, I used a small Cinegy tool called NetSend to push the saved MPEG-2 Transport Stream (TS) file to my network.
+However, you can use something like Multicast (on Linux) or VLC on pretty much anything to generate a sensible stream.
 Or you can use any of our software that outputs IP.
-Or an actual device like an IP-enabled IRD or consumer box like an HDHomeRun.
+Or an actual device like an IP-enabled IRD or a consumer box like HDHomeRun.

 But Lewis, why would I corrupt my transport stream???